tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/2.4_sample_front_end_code_walkthrough/README.md

 };
 ```

-It simply send a axios post to `/say-hello` with the JSON content
+It simply send a axios post to `/say-hello` with the following JSON content:

 ```
 {
     actor: 'someone.sample',